Tokenization Strategy

 - Human authorization required for covenant enforcement

-- Regulatory ambiguity triggered hold state pending review
+- Regulatory ambiguity triggers hold state pending review

 Actions Taken

-- Authorized limited-scope pilot under defined capital cap
+- Defined limited-scope pilot conditions under capital exposure caps

 - Deferred secondary liquidity expansion pending supervisory alignment